approvals/ApprovalTests.Swift/README.md

 ## Podcasts

-If you prefer auditory learning, you might enjoy the following podcasts:
+Prefer learning by listening?
+Then you might enjoy the following podcasts:

 - [This Agile Life](http://www.thisagilelife.com/46/)
 - [Hanselminutes](http://www.hanselminutes.com/360/approval-tests-with-llewellyn-falco)